elgrons/Capstone/ResearchandPlanning.md

 * 12:56 Worked through lunch to attempt to recover Put functionality from the Api.
 Had to remover UserId variable from GratShift.cs in Models.
 Back to square one that I was at this morning.
 Will do a little more research about how to secure a users data so only they have access to it, but will consider this a stretch goal if time gets away from me.
 I want to make sure I'm finishing the README and starting my front end by EOD.

 * 2:09 Thinking again I'm maybe overthinking this.
 I may only need a foreign key that correspondes GratShift input with a User Id.
 Work in progress!

+* 2:42 Try two on re-adding UserId to GratShift.cs in Models as an attempt to get Authentication and UserId associated with Api Get and Post requests.